 For many years, the answer to receding gums was gum grafting, which involved removing tissue from the roof of a patient’s mouth and placing it around the tooth where the gums had receded.
 Although this procedure was effective, it was painful for the patient and often required multiple treatments over a period of several weeks – not to mention a significant amount of time to recover.

 Fortunately, dental technology has provided an alternative to invasive gum grafting with a technique called Pinhole® Gum Surgery.
-The procedure involves use of a pin-like instrument that is inserted into the gum tissue.
+The procedure involves the use of a pin-like instrument that is inserted into the gum tissue.
 After that, collagen is injected into the tissue, which immediately restores the amount of gum tissue present.
 The remarkable procedure not only works instantly – it is also non-invasive and usually heals completely within 24 hours!

 WHY RECEDING GUMS SHOULD BE TREATED